MapManagement/Countdown/README.md

 - [x] customizable layout?
     - [ ] more cutomizations
     - [ ] including custom background pictures
+    - [ ] customized layout should be used for all modes
 - [ ] adding stop watch mode
 - [x] adding toolbar for mode transition